Work for Hire Agreement: What is it? What to Include

 What Is a Work for Hire Agreement?

-In some cases, workers provide products to clients that they then relinquish ownership of after completing their job.
+In some cases, workers provide products to clients and relinquish ownership of after completing their job.
+In other cases, the freelancer may grant a client a license to use their product.

 For example, a wedding photographer may give up the copyright to photographs after sending them to the couple who paid for them.
 Likewise, a videographer may shoot a commercial for a company, then give up ownership of the footage after the job is complete.